STS-91: Crew

+Crew seat assignments

 Mission highlights

 STS-91 marked the final Shuttle/Mir Docking Mission, as well as the only such docking for Discovery.
 This Phase 1 Program was a precursor to the International Space Station maintaining a continuous American presence in space and developing the procedures and hardware required for an international partnership in space.

 The mission was the first to use the super lightweight external tank (SLWT) which was the same size, at 154 ft long and 27 ft in diameter, as the external tank used on previous launches, but 7500 lb lighter.
 The tank was made of an aluminium lithium alloy and the tank's structural design had also been improved making it 30 percent stronger and 5 percent less dense.
 The walls of the redesigned hydrogen tank were machined in an orthogonal waffle-like pattern, providing more strength and stability than the previous design.
 These improvements would later provide additional payload capacity to the International Space Station.

 Docking of Discovery to Mir, the first for that orbiter, occurred at 16:01 UTC, 4 June 1998 at an altitude of 208 miles.
 Hatches opened at 2:34 pm the same day.
 At hatch opening, Andy Thomas officially became a member of Discoverys crew, completing 130 days of living and working on Mir.
 The transfer wrapped up a total of 907 days spent by seven U.S. astronauts aboard the Russian space station as long-duration crew members.
 During the next four days, the Mir 25 and STS-91 crews transferred more than 500 kg of water, and almost 2130 kg of cargo experiments and supplies were exchanged between the two spacecraft.
 During this time, long-term U.S. experiments aboard the Mir were moved into Discovery's middeck locker area and the SPACEHAB single module in the orbiter's payload bay, including the Space Acceleration Measurement System (SAMS) and the tissue engineering co-culture (COCULT) investigations, as well as two crystal growth experiments.
 The crews also conducted Risk Mitigation Experiments (RMEs) and Human Life Sciences (HLS) investigations.
 When the hatches closed for undocking at 9:07 am, 8 June, and the spacecraft separated at 12:01 pm that day, the final Shuttle-Mir docking mission was concluded and Phase 1 of the International Space Station (ISS) program came to an end.